Azure/Mission-Critical/docs/design-methodology/Health-Modeling.md

-# Health Modeling and Observability
+# Health modeling and observability

 Health modeling and observability are essential concepts to maximize reliability, which focus on robust and contextualized instrumentation and monitoring to gain critical insight into application health, promoting the swift identification and resolution of issues.